wjenh/pidp1-mods/IOTs/Clock/README.txt

 mmmm is the channel to use for the 32 ms interrupt.
 Why AC?
 Because all IOTs 30-37 automatically clear the IO register!

+Another example of the use is in Type23Drum, rotate.mac.